Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Parks & Recreational AreasWar, US Civil.
 A significant historical month for this entry is July 1863.

+Location.
 39° 50.888′ N, 77° 14.635′ W. Marker is near Gettysburg, Pennsylvania, in Adams County.
 It is in Cumberland Township.
-Marker is on Confederate Avenue north of Mummasburg Road.
+It is on Confederate Avenue north of Mummasburg Road.
 The marker is in front of the Eternal Light Peace Memorial, on Oak Hill at Gettysburg National Military Park.
 Touch for map.
 Marker is in this post office area: Gettysburg PA 17325, United States of America.
 Touch for directions.

 Gettysburg Marker, southwest panel image.
 Click for full size.

-Photographed By Sean Flynn, April 26, 2024
+Photographed by Sean Flynn, April 26, 2024

 3. Gettysburg Marker, southwest panel